kennedyengineering/servo_drive_pc_application/README.md

 Serial write does not work until the STM32 is reset, reading still works however.

+Resetting the STM32 while the application is running will break the sync mechanism.

 ## Useage
 ```
 python3 main.py -h